rayalan/binary-adages/content/pages/profile-best-environment.md

 >
 > _Peer feedback on Alan's strengths._

 Now on the one hand, this makes sense.
 Leadership needs visibility.
-And a unified project manager makes sure everything consistent.
+And a unified project manager makes sure everything is consistent.
 But it also meant that a certain significant amount of friction was baked into every project.
 Worse yet, the cards didn't really have the information that upper management needed or cared about.
 For example, the cards didn't provide the overall project status.
 In many cases, a [hill chart](https://www.hillchart.co/blog/project-management-chart-why-you-should-use-a-hill-chart/) was far more what management needed -- a view that our project management software didn't trivially do.

 And as is common, engineering time was an incredibly scarce resource.
 And officially, the company agreed and was committed to buying whatever tooling were needed to streamline the developer experience.